| Mount

 would be a tough test for the Patriots in Friday's Class 1A State

 Boys Basketball Tournament Semi-Final.
+Between

 the Thunderbirds size and their run oriented offense Piute was an